-Endotoxins are part of the cell membrane of gram-negative bacteria and are released when bacteria die or the cell wall dissolves.
-They are very heat stable and cannot be removed by sterilization.
-They are allocated to the so-called pyrogens and can cause fever reactions, low blood pressure, coagulation disorders and life-threatening shock states in even the lowest concentrations in both humans and animals.
+Endotoxins are part of the cell membrane of gram-negative bacteria and are released when the organism dies or the cell wall dissolves.
+They are very heat-stable and cannot be removed by sterilization.
+They belong to the group of so-called pyrogens and, even in the smallest concentrations, can trigger fever reactions, drop in blood pressure, coagulation disorders and life-threatening shock states in both humans and animals.

-Because of this, it is extremely important, especially for medical devices, to ensure endotoxin-free production and packaging.
+For this reason, it is extremely important, especially for medical devices, to ensure endotoxin-free production and packaging.
 According to the European Pharmacopoeia (Ph.
 Eur.
-2.6.14), medical devices must be checked upon endotoxins.
-For medical devices < 20 EU per product are considered as standard.
-Among others, the so-called chromogen-kinetic limulus amoebocyte lysate test (LAL test) can be used for the quantitative determination.
+2.6.14), medical devices must be tested for endotoxins, and < 20 EU per product is considered the standard for medical devices.
+For the quantitative determination, the so-called chromogenic-kinetic Limulus Amoebocyte Lysate Test (LAL test) is used, among others.